 - Both parties should have been open to receiving advice.

 But this was not the case, or at least I didn’t think so.
-In my eyes, the other party was telling me to do, but they were not willing to do the same themselves, and they were not willing to list to me either.
+In my eyes, the other party was telling me to do, but they were not willing to do the same themselves, and they were not willing to listen to me either.

-As far as I can understand this behavior comes from people who are idealistic in a sense of wanting to do someone, but not brave enough to do it themselves.
+As far as I can understand this behavior comes from people who are idealistic in a sense of wanting to do someone, but are not brave enough to do it themselves.
 In turn, they tell other people to do it, and they become hostile when others actually do it because now they have no reason not to do it themselves.
 It becomes a direct attack on their ego.

 Furthermore, this person was not talking to me, but at me, and they were just waiting for me to stop talking to continue talking themselves (I can’t blame this behavior because until recently that was my behavior as well).
 As such, when I got into a fight with this person, it was not about me, but everything to do with themselves.